UniversalDependencies/docs/structure.md

 The primacy of content words implies that function words normally do not have dependents of their own.
-In particular, it means that multiple function words related to the same content word always appear as siblings, never in a nested structure, regardless of whether they are interprested recursively or not.
+In particular, it means that multiple function words related to the same content word always appear as siblings, never in a nested structure, regardless of their interpretation.
 A typical case is that of auxiliary verbs, which never depend on each other.

 <div id="s3a" class="sd-parse">